cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-graphql-with-wiremock/index.md

 In GraphQL, regardless of whether a query fails partially or completely, the HTTP status code returned is typically 200 OK.
 This is because, unlike REST, GraphQL handles errors at the application level rather than at the HTTP level.
 Even if a query fails, the server will still successfully process the request and return a response in the expected format, which includes an error field in the JSON payload to provide details of what went wrong.
 For network or server errors unrelated to the GraphQL query itself, standard HTTP error codes (such as 400, 500, etc.) can still be used.

 The GraphQL protocol distinguishes between two types of error:
-- `Request errors' - usually caused by client errors such as syntax or validation problems, prevent execution from starting and result in a response with no 'data' entry, but an 'errors' entry detailing the problem.
+- `Request errors` - usually caused by client errors such as syntax or validation problems, prevent execution from starting and result in a response with no 'data' entry, but 'errors' entry detailing the problem.
-- Field errors' - occur during execution due to problems such as internal errors or value coercion failures, usually the fault of the service, and result in partial results with both 'data' and 'errors' entries in the response.
+- `Field errors` - occur during execution due to problems such as internal errors or value coercion failures, usually the fault of the service, and result in partial results with both 'data' and 'errors' entries in the response.

 Mocking `Request error` response: